cs4241-22a/a2-shortstack/README.md

 In case things start or get too messy, each section (calendar, table view, etc) can be minimized.
 The Delete all events option is in the bottom right of the app

 ## Technical Achievements
 - **Tech Achievement 1**: The events shown in the calendar/table are automatically pulled from the server when the page is loaded and when events are added/deleted.
-I did this by giving the server the option to send the data to the client.
+I did this by giving the server the ability to send the data to the client.
 This also involved adding new /command POST statements.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: 3 user tests.